Snehalataraut201094/csv-parsing-example/csv-parsing-example-java/README.md

 - If the data is not numeric then using string comparator.

 ### Returned Data Structure
-- Result<Table> : ErrorResponse(statusCode and errorMessage)/ Table in descending order
+- Result : ErrorResponse(statusCode and errorMessage)/ Table in descending order

 ### Located at:
-- src/main/java/com/csv/application/processor/TableSorterImpl.java
+- `src/main/java/com/csv/application/processor/TableSorterImpl.java`

 ---